Oil prices drop as trade war concerns haunt market

 Data released on Sunday showed exports from China in November fell 1.1% from a year earlier, confounding expectations for a 1% rise in a Reuters poll.

+However, the growth rate of China’s imports of major commodities has accelerated in recent months, indicating Beijing’s stimulus efforts may be bearing fruit and that the impact of trade war may not be as bad as feared.

-The market is also on edge as deadline looms over other events this week, with the British election on Thursday and U.S. and European Central Bank meetings.
+The market is also on edge ahead of other events this week, with the British election on Thursday and U.S. and European Central Bank meetings.

 Gazprom Neft CEO Alexander Dyukov said on Tuesday a decision by OPEC and its allies to cut output would help support oil prices at $55-65 per barrel in the first quarter.